biomurph/HeartBone/README.md

 ### FTDI Driver

-You need a Future Technology Devices (FTDI) driver on your computer if you don't already have one.
+You need a Future Technology Devices International (FTDI) driver on your computer if you don't already have one.
 This tool allows your computer to talk to the Heart Bone through a Virtual COM Port (VCP).
 Use [this](http://www.ftdichip.com/Drivers/VCP.htm) link the find the correct driver for your operating system, and install it now.
 It will take n minutes.

 ### Processing